yasoob/python-tips/targeting_python_2+3.md

 # Output: NameError: obsolete Python 2 builtin apply is disabled
 ```

+__External standard-library backports__

+There are a few packages in the wild which provide Python 3 functionality in Python 2.
+For instance we have:

+- enum `pip install enum34`
+- singledispatch `pip install singledispatch`
+- pathlib `pip install pathlib`

 I am sure there are a lot of other methods and tricks which can be used to make you code compatible with both of these Python series.
 This was just to give you some ideas.